-The Sponsor plans to operate the landfill with four people who will perform the following duties and responsibilities:
+The Sponsor plans to operate the landfill with three people who will perform the following duties and responsibilities:

-- Sanitary landfill manager (1): This person is responsible for performing technical and administrative tasks inherent to waste management, including overseeing landfill operations, vehicle maintenance and budget management, among other responsibilities. - Equipment operator (1): This person is responsible for the working front, must be able to direct the work as required to perform waste confinement operations in an efficient and orderly manner, must be able to handle the equipment and have the knowledge to comply with solid waste compaction regulations and reporting requirements outlined in NOM-083. - General laborer /scale operator (1 or 2, depending on workload): These workers support the manager and equipment operators and are responsible for collecting and organizing landfill operation and control information, including weighing vehicles and material disposed of in the landfill.
-These workers will also help organize and direct vehicles along the working front, in order to optimize the dumping of solid waste at the working front and to keep traffic moving smoothly.
+- Sanitary landfill manager (1): This person is responsible for performing technical and administrative tasks inherent to waste management, including overseeing landfill operations, vehicle maintenance and budget management, among other responsibilities. - Equipment operator (1): This person is responsible for the working front, must be able to direct the work as required to perform waste confinement operations in an efficient and orderly manner, must be able to handle the equipment and have the knowledge to comply with solid waste compaction regulations and reporting requirements outlined in NOM-083. - General laborer /scale operator (1): This person supports the manager and equipment operator and is responsible for collecting and organizing landfill operation and control information, including weighing vehicles and the materials deposited in the landfill.
+This person also helps organize and direct vehicles along the working front, in order to optimize the dumping of solid waste at the working front and to keep traffic moving smoothly.